-A needs assessment is part of the planning process often used for improvement in individuals, education/training, organizations, or communities.
+A needs assessment is part of the planning process often used for improvement in individuals, organizations, or communities.
 By clearly identifying the problem, resources can be directed towards developing and implementing a feasible and applicable solution.
 Gathering appropriate and sufficient data informs the process of developing an effective program that will address the group's needs and wants.

-- 6.1.1 Nature of the Health Need: When conducting a needs assessment, Companies and NGOs should take the following factors into account: nature of the health need, impact on the local population, and the amount of time the health event is anticipated to impact the affected population. - 6.1.2 Quantities donated should fit the documented need in order to prevent/reduce waste, fraud, and misappropriation or environmental problems. - 6.1.3 Disposal is a key item for consideration in all cases of donations.
+- 6.1.1 When conducting a needs assessment, Companies and NGOs should take into account the nature of the health need, including impact on the local population and the amount of time the health event is anticipated to impact the affected population. - 6.1.2 Quantities donated should fit the documented need in order to prevent/reduce waste, fraud, and misappropriation or environmental problems. - 6.1.3 Disposal is a key item for consideration in all cases of donations.
 It is key, therefore, that the Distributing Partner have a plan for disposal in line with the requirements set out in Section 10 Disposal.